robertchase/blog/blog/content/posts/the-matching-game.md

 `Z  Z  Z  Z`

-it turns out that not of of the Zs have a match.
+it turns out that not all  of the Zs have a match.
 We call this condition `greater than`.
 Our collection of Zs is `greater than` “three”.